 - LAG and LACP

 STP is the Spanning Tree Protocol.
 STP handles redundant paths with the tree, and also knows about the topography of the network at any point in time.
 It also is used to disable ports that are connected to themselves, even across switches.

 This prevents switching loops from occurring.
-Very useful when your users make mistakes, so that the entire network doesn't go down.
+This is very useful when your users make mistakes.
+It prevents the entire network from going down.

 STP is typically enabled on a port-by-port basis.

 CDP is the Cisco Discovery Protocol.
 Packets like this are generally not originated on our network, and rather are originated on the Clarkson OIT's network.
 It helps identify the Cisco switch that the current device is connected to, and allows quicker debugging when in a pinch.
 It has a lot of information about the connected port, such as the VLAN tag that is delivered from the switch, the IP address for the switch management, the name of the switch, software versions, and more.

 CDP is not something that is really useful, but sometimes you will see it.
 It can be useful for debugging particularly odd events.